GermanLepin/aws_integration_with_golang/README.md

-# aws_integration_with_golang
+# Go serverless project (DynamoDB, Lambda, API Gateway)

 The main idea of this repository is to improve my AWS knowledge and experience using Golang as the main language of the service(s).

-Before we start setting up AWS and building the zip file of the project, it is necessary to determine the `dynamDB` tablename in `main.go` file.
+Before we start setting up AWS and building the zip file of the project, it is necessary to determine the `dynamDB` table name in `main.go` file.
 In my case, it is `aws-dynamodb-users`.

 To create a zip file for our project, you need to go to cmd: `cd cmd/` and run the command: `GOARCH=amd64 GOOS=linux go build main.go`.
 After that, move the `binary main file` to the `build` directory: `mv main ../build`.
 It is necessary to go back to the root of the project and use the command `zip -jrm build/main.zip build/main` to create a zip file.